linkedin/cruise-control/README.md

 The default Sample Store implementation produces metric samples back to Kafka.

 #### Goals ####
 The goals in Cruise Control are pluggable with different priorities.
-The default goals in order of decreasing priority are:
+The default goals in order of decreasing priorities  are:
  * **RackAwareGoal** - Ensures that all replicas of each partition are assigned in a rack aware manner -- i.e. no more than one replica of each partition resides in the same rack.
  * **RackAwareDistributionGoal** - A relaxed version of `RackAwareGoal`.
 Contrary to `RackAwareGoal`, as long as replicas of each partition